SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 All you need is, of course, the [Fabric launcher](https://fabricmc.net/use/), the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), and to copy the ".jar" file into your mods folder.
 (For default Windows installations, after running the game with the Fabric launcher at least once, just copy / paste this into the path bar of any Explorer window to open the mod folder: `%appdata%\.minecraft\mods` — and press *Enter*.)

-Sticky hoppers are not customizable.
+Sticky Hoppers are not customizable.

 ## Miscellaneous